Writing & Project Support by Susan A. Knight

 Attention introverts: reconsider those invitations you might normally decline.

 What if you don't consider yourself a social butterfly?
 What if you dislike crowds, or you lean towards more of an introverted nature?
 This type of orientation can make meeting people and forming friendships even more challenging, at any age.
-If you fall into this category, consider attending some of those events and get-togethers you might normally be inclined to pass over (even though it may be the last thing you want to do.)
+If you fall into this category, consider attending some of those events and get-togethers you might normally be inclined to pass over.

 This doesn't mean you should ignore your own needs or get into any situation that doesn't feel right to you.
 Nor should you spend hours in an uncomfortable environment that just leaves you feeling stressed and exhausted afterwards.
 However, look for those opportunities to stretch yourself a little.
 Consider attending those social events where you see the potential to meet like-minded individuals.
 You never know who else will show up, and there's always a chance that a situation may even turn out to be more enjoyable than you anticipated!